Digital Element Announces NAT Detector — Industry’s New Standard for Accurate IP Geolocation and Risk Intelligence.

 The billions of dollars that flow into CTV advertising is irresistible to fraudsters, many of whom have significant technical skills and resources at their disposal to ply their craft.
 As more dollars move into the CTV space, the greater the opportunity for fraud.

 Residential IP proxy networks are another issue of concern for streaming TV providers.
 Consumers, crime rings and VPNs seeking to circumvent digital rights management (DRM) restrictions are leveraging residential IP proxy networks to circumvent geo-restrictions, a topic we’ve covered in the past.
-Quality teams need to get a handle on residential IP stuff in order to improve/home targeting.
+Quality teams need greater visibility into residential IP proxy networks to safeguard premium CTV inventory and support accurate household targeting.
+These networks can obscure fraudulent activity, undermining advertiser trust and complicating efforts to validate real audiences..
+When fraudulent traffic is masked behind residential IP proxy networks, it can contaminate premium CTV inventory, reduce advertiser confidence, and make it harder to distinguish legitimate household viewers from automated or coordinated fraud schemes.

 This month marks the 20th anniversary of Cybersecurity Awareness Month, and is an opportunity to bring attention to the threats that businesses and people face as they go about their digital lives.
 Launched in 2004, as a collaborative effort between the Cybersecurity and Infrastructure Security Agency (CISA) and the National Cybersecurity Alliance (NCA), Cybersecurity Month seeks to educate both businesses and people about the current and emerging threats they may encounter online.